paarthenon/variant/docu/docs/use/grouping.md

     ```
 2. **Your property names and type names are different.** In these examples my type names are pretty simple and are also valid property names.
 Depending on the conventions of your codebase this may not be possible.

-    Legacy support may be needed to achieve continuity with data from the time java programmers would toss around `ALL_CAPS_MESSAGE_CONSTANTS` with no regard to the fact that may someday become unfashionable someday. *The nerve*.
+    Legacy support may be needed to achieve continuity with data from the time java programmers would toss around `ALL_CAPS_MESSAGE_CONSTANTS` with no regard to the fact that may become unfashionable someday. *The nerve*.

     In some react projects, actions or other variant types are *scoped*, or *namespaced*, resulting in type names like `@action/ADD_ANIMAL`.
-This is not a valid property name and so it may be desirable to use a more friendly name on the module object.
+This is not a valid property name and so it may be desirable to use a more friendly name as the key..

     ```typescript
     const Action = {